1860-O OC-1

 Reverse 1859-O B mintmark

-Reverse 1859-O B exhibits several die lumps in the upper left shield recesses, shown below.
-The most notable
+Reverse 1859-O B exhibits several die lumps in the upper left shield recesses, shown in the following

-is the small dot at the top of recess #1.
-This is visible on most mid- to high-grade examples.
+photo.
+The most notable is the small dot at the top of recess #1.
+This is visible on most mid- to

 Reverse 1859-O B die markers